holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/01_grok_functions_2/assessment.md

     - Because it is required to take one or more inputs when "called"
     - Because it has higher precedence than the + or - symbol
 3. Label each of the parts of the function that are pointed to in the picture below:
+    - Creates function
     - Name of function
     - Input(s) to function
+    - Body of function
-    - Creates function
+    - Output of function
     - Function call
-    - Output of function
 4. What does the `return` statement do?
     - It gives the result of a function's computation to the calling code
     - It pauses the program to provide the total time a function ran for